 17. Roberta is a new business analyst in your organization.
 She asks you to help her organize a requirements-gathering meeting.
 You agree to help, as Roberta will work with you on future projects, and you want to get things started off well and to welcome Roberta to your organization.
 What’s the first thing that you and Roberta should create for her upcoming meeting?

 A. Meeting agenda

 B. Meeting request

 D. Meeting ground rules

-A. Always create the meeting agenda first to determine what should be included in the meeting’s discussion.
+Answer is A. Always create the meeting agenda first to determine what should be included in the meeting’s discussion.
 B is incorrect, as the agenda should be distributed with the meeting request so attendees can offer input on what’s to be discussed.
 C is not a valid meeting management term.
 D, meeting ground rules, should be established and reviewed before the meeting, but not before the agenda is created.

 18. You would like to schedule a meeting with several of the project stakeholders.
 You’ve identified seven stakeholders who should attend and are fearful you’ve forgotten others.
 Who could you most likely ask to determine what other stakeholders should attend your meeting?

 C. The business owner